CodyNicholson/Backend_Development_Notes/Intro_To_Java/numTypes.md

+#Number Types

-How to count varying numbers:
+###How to count varying numbers:

-visitors - this should be an int because it will not include decimals, and it will be less than 2 billion
+Visitors - this should be an int because it will not include decimals, and it will be less than 2 billion

-gallons - this could include decimals so it should be a double
+Gallons - this could include decimals so it should be a double

-pageViews - this will not include decimals but it could be more than 2 billion, so it should be a long
+PageViews - this will not include decimals but it could be more than 2 billion, so it should be a long